-This discussion about running on treadmill vs outside is not a new one and there can be arguments for and against both the options.
+This discussion about running on treadmill vs outside is not a new one and there can be arguments for and against both options.
 Running outside improves stability by pushing you to explore the moving and ever-changing terrain around you.
 Whereas treadmill running will compel you to maintain speed and performance levels which you may not be able to achieve outdoors.

 Running on Treadmills

-Pros of Treadmills
+Pros of Treadmill Training

 Your treadmill can be your best friend when the weather is too harsh to run outside.
 Also, if you get your free time at night, you may want to run on a treadmill instead of heading out in the dark.
 If you have kids at home that you cannot leave alone, treadmill running can be the only option for you.

 Your treadmill forces you to maintain the same pace and can provide you with the convenience that outdoor running may not.
 That is not all.
 Let us cover some of the important pros of treadmill:

 No Weather Problems

 During inclement weather conditions, you do not have much of a choice to venture outside.
 It may be breezy, icy or raining cats and dogs, and in such conditions, having a treadmill is ideal, as you can easily continue your fitness regime without worrying about the weather on a particular day, and avoiding hazards as well that you may encounter during these bad weather phenomena.
 However, as there is no wind resistance, this may reduce the perceived exertion of the running even though running at a faster pace.